AkashBharangar/Pizza-Sales-Data-Analysis/README.md

 3. Open the Power BI file (.pbix) to explore the interactive dashboard.

 4. Review the insights from the SQL scripts and Excel workbook to understand sales patterns and trends.

+🤝 Contributing
+Contributions are welcome!
+Feel free to submit issues or pull requests.

+📜 License
+This project is licensed under the MIT License.